 “Title IX Administrators” are the Title IX Coordinator, Title IX investigators, the Student Conduct Officer, Student Conduct Committee members, _____________, and [College or University]-provided advisors assigned to the parties by the [College or University] during Title IX disciplinary proceedings.

-“Title IX Coordinator” is responsible for processing Title IX complaints and conducting and/or overseeing formal investigations and informal resolution processes under this Grievance Procedure.
+“Title IX Coordinator” is responsible for processing Title IX complaints and conducting and/or overseeing formal investigations and informal resolution processes under this Investigation Procedure.
 Among other things, the Title IX Coordinator is responsible for:

 Accepting and processing all Title IX reports, referrals, and Formal Complaints.